 When a bladder sling needs to be repositioned after surgery, patients may choose to have a new sling implanted.
 They usually must endure months of incontinence and pain while doctors determine how the first sling is performing.
 When it is finally time for the revision surgery, patients can face a host of other problems because removing a faulty sling and replacing it with a new one is a complex corrective surgery.

 When mesh is used to correct prolapse, women who are suffering may not have the option of keeping the device in.
-But getting it out isn’t easy.
+But, removing it isn’t easy.

 It can take three or more revision surgeries to remove it completely.
-Take, for example, the case of Janet Holt of San Antonio, Texas.
+Sometimes, the mesh cannot be removed in its entirety.
+Janet Holt of San Antonio, Texas faced this problem when trying to remove her mesh.
 Four years after her initial prolapse surgery, the 50-year-old told MSNBC.com, she underwent seven surgeries to remove it.

 The process to remove the mesh is time consuming, painful and difficult.
 It takes a skilled surgeon to remove pieces of fine mesh that have fused with nearby organs and tissues.